MyreMylar/pygame_gui/docs/source/theme_guide.rst

     }

 To add theming for specific UI elements you then need to add additional blocks at the same level as the 'defaults' block.
-These blocks can either be given an ID representing the type of element, or you can create a unique 'object' ID block, by convention prefixed with a '#', and then assign this unique ID to UI elements when you create them.
+These blocks require an ID that references which elements that they apply to.
+IDs have a hierarchy allowing us to reference elements that are part of other elements.
+To address sub-elements we join them with a full stop For example, if we wanted to theme the vertical scroll bars that are part of a text box we could use 'text_box.vertical_scroll_bar' as the theme ID.

+The parts of a theming block ID can be made up either of their element IDs or an 'object ID' which is passed to the element when it is created.
+More specific theme IDs composed of more object IDs are preferred to ones of entirely element IDs where two or more IDs would apply to an element.

-There are four general categories of theming which each have their own sub-blocks:
+There are four general categories of theming which each have their own sub-blocks under the theme block IDs:

     - 'colours'
     - 'font'